• Articles

 Examples of Inference in AI

-• Fraud Detection: Inference is used in the financial and e-commerce sectors to detect fraud transactions.
+• Fraud Detection: Inference is used in the financial and e-commerce sectors to detect fraudulent transactions.
 By analyzing transaction patterns and user behavior, AI systems can predict whether a transaction is likely to be fraudulent or not.

 • Speech Recognition: Inference is necessary in converting spoken language into text.
 Speech recognition systems use probability-based models to infer the most likely words or phrases spoken by a user, considering various accents and pronunciations.